amblerkr/amblerkr/README.md

 **Music and Performance Lover 😎**

-Product Manager | Marketer | Creator
+Product Manager | Marketer | Creators
 I'm preparing to start a business related to Culture and Arts.
 I want to make a service that helps Artists, Consumers, and Fans.

 ## Founder of